nguywma/test/README.md

 -----------------------------------------------------

 # Rabbitmq management:

 It comes with a command line tool which you can use to create/configure all of your queues/exchanges/etc https://www.rabbitmq.com/management.html

 # Install rabbitmq management plugin:

 sudo rabbitmq-plugins enable rabbitmq_management

 # Use the default exchange amq.topic

 OR create an exchange as below, the same name as the one you specify within the cfg_amqp.txt
 #sudo rabbitmqadmin -u guest -p guest -V / declare exchange name=myexchange type=topic

 # Create a Queue

 sudo rabbitmqadmin -u guest -p guest -V / declare queue name=myqueue durable=false auto_delete=true

-#BIND QUEUE TO EXCHANGE WITH ROUTHING_KEY SPECIFICATION (MANDANTORY)
+# BIND QUEUE TO EXCHANGE WITH ROUTHING_KEY SPECIFICATION (MANDANTORY)
 rabbitmqadmin -u guest -p guest -V / declare binding source=amq.topic destination=myqueue routing_key=topicname

-#To check if the queues were actually created, execute:
-$ sudo rabbitmqctl list_queues
-Listing queues
-myqueue      0

 Setup the message_converter_broker:
 -----------------------------------